-Mansfield University Radiologic Technology Program Radiation Monitoring Policy
+Radiologic Technology Program Radiation Monitoring Policy

 - A. All students must comply with federal and state regulations regarding radiation safety while assigned to the clinical areas and adhere to program and The Guthrie Clinic policies which can be viewed on The Guthrie Clinic intranet homepage under "POLICIES". - B. This policy is based on the Guthrie RPH ALARA program and applies to all students: - 1.
 Each student must wear their personal dosimeter during all clinical assignments.
 If a lead apron is worn, the dosimeter should be worn outside the apron at collar level. - 2.
 Dosimeters must be placed on the designated dosimeter badge board at the end of each clinical assignment. - 3.
 The student's dosimeter must not be worn during their own radiographic medical procedure. - 4.
-Personnel dosimeters will be collected monthly and dosimeter reports will be provided to the Program Director. - 5.
-Questions or concerns regarding dosimeter report readings and/or radiation safety should be directed to the Radiation Safety Officer or the Radiation Safety Coordinator: - Radiation Safety Officer (RSO): Loren Marous, MS, R.T.(R) DABR (585) 924-0350 - Radiation Safety Coordinator (RSC): Katie Lemmon, ARRT RT (N) (570) 887-4710) - 6.
-The annual occupational effective dose limit to students 18 years of age or older will be controlled to the following limits:
+Personnel dosimeters will be collected on a quarterly basis. - 5.
+Questions or concerns regarding dosimeter report readings and/or radiation safety should be directed to the Radiation Safety Officer or the Radiation Safety Coordinator: - Radiation Safety Officer (RSO): Loren Marous, MS, R.T.(R) DABR (585) 924-0350 - Radiation Safety Coordinator (RSC): Katie Lemmon, ARRT RT (N) (570) 887-4710 - 6.
+Table 1 establishes the annual occupational effective dose limit to students 18 years of age or older will be controlled to the following limits: